 Upon completion of this course, the student will be able to: Create 2D and 3D part geometry using the design module of the MasterCAM software.
 Use the mill module of the MasterCAM software to convert the modeled part geometry into a cutter tool path for use on a numerically controlled milling machine.
+Use the lathe module of the MasterCAM software to convert the modeled part geometry into a cutter tool path for use on a numerically controlled milling machine.
+Use the lathe module of the MasterCAM software to convert the modeled part geometry into a cutter tool path for use on a numerically controlled milling machine.
 Use the lathe module of the MasterCAM software to convert the modeled part geometry into a cutter tool path for use on a numerically controlled lathe.
 Safely operate the laboratory CNC machinery to mill a part model from wood, plastic, or metal material.

-CLASS TIMES: Tuesday and Thursday: 12:30 p.m. - 4:30 p.m.
+Tuesday and Thursday: 12:30 p.m. - 4:30 p.m.

+128 hours

+78 hours

+50 hours

+None